For Professionals & Scholars

 Nafsychology™ is an educational, ethics-first project for psycho-spiritual refinement, using psychological typology as map-language under Islamic guardrails.

-This page clarifies lanes for professional readers: what the project claims, what it refuses, and how to engage it without turning psychological typology into diagnosis, spiritual ranking, or identity theater.
+This page clarifies the lanes for professional readers: what the project claims, what it refuses, and how to engage with it without turning psychological typology into a diagnosis, a spiritual ranking, or identity theater.

 Monthly Refinement Note (high-signal) · major milestones · publication only.
 No spam.